 A root canal is not the terrifying experience that popular culture may have led you to believe.
 In practice, it is similar to having a cavity filled, simply on a more advanced level.
 You will receive local anesthesia and will not experience discomfort during the procedure.
 Dr. Baudean will drill a small hole in the lingual side of the tooth, through which the tooth pulp will be removed.
 The tooth will be filled, and the hole sealed.

 After your root canal, there will be a brief healing period.
+We will provide detailed healing instructions so that you know exactly what to expect.
 If pain persists after several days, please get in touch with our office.
+We are always here to help!